AndroidDevScholarship/Android-Developer-Certification-exam-resources/README.md

     2.6 Implement a custom app theme
     2.7 Display items in a RecyclerView
-    2.8 Bind local data to a RecyclerView list using the paging library 2.9 Implement menu-based or drawer navigation
+    2.8 Bind local data to a RecyclerView list using the paging library
+        - A good article to learn to use the paging library ((ProAndroidDev)[https://proandroiddev.com/8-steps-to-implement-paging-library-in-android-d02500f7fffe])
+    2.9 Implement menu-based or drawer navigation
     2.10 Localize the app
     2.11 Display notifications, toasts, and snackbar messages